kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 1. Query all users that user A follows
 2. Query all followers after user A
 3. A follows B --> insert a record
-4. A un-follow B --> dele
+4. A un-follow B --> delete a record

 ## Summary